-· Include a completed copy of the Child-Staff Ratio Form found in the appendix.
+§ Include a completed copy of the Child-Staff Ratio Form found in the appendix.

-The program has established and maintains the child-adult ratios and group sizes in the above chart.
+Exceptional compliance: The program has established and maintains the child-adult ratios and group sizes in the above chart.

-At a minimum, the program has established and maintains the ratios and group sizes that are in compliance with requirements of civil authorities.
+Standard met: At a minimum, the program has established and maintains the ratios and group sizes that are in compliance with requirements of civil authorities.

-Ratios and group sizes are not in compliance with requirements of civil authorities.
+Standard not met: Ratios and group sizes are not in compliance with requirements of civil authorities.

-3.6.3 SUPERVISION OF CHILDREN:

-The staff maintains a continuous, accurate account of the children in their care.
+3.6.3 Supervision of Children: The staff maintains a continuous, accurate account of the children in their care.

-• Describe methods used by staff to ensure children are accounted for at all times, such as during field trips and time on the playground or during transitions outside the classroom, which include trips to the restroom.
+§ Describe methods used by staff to ensure children are accounted for at all times, such as during field trips and time on the playground or during transitions outside the classroom, which include trips to the restroom.

-A process is in place and is implemented to ensure children are accounted for at all times.
+§ Standard met: A process is in place and is implemented to ensure children are accounted for at all times.

-A process is not in place or is not implemented to ensure children are accounted for at all times.
+Standard not met: A process is not in place or is not implemented to ensure children are accounted for at all times.

-3.6.4 INTERNAL COMMUNICATION RELATED TO SUPERVISION:

-Staff members who are sharing the primary responsibility of a group of children communicate with one another to ensure smooth operation of the program.
+3.6.4 Internal Communication Related to Supervision: Staff members who are sharing the primary responsibility of a group of children communicate with one another to ensure smooth operation of the program.